WouterJansen/BirbBro-app/README.md

   - Receive notifications when a new picture is taken
   - Browse all previously taken photos of your feathered friends.
   - Predict and show bird class for each image based on trained machine learning model.

-##  TODO

-  - Adapt ML model to use softmax output to provide prediction certainty percentage value to app.

 ##  Usage